railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_workflow.rst

 (for example, an order above a certain value must be approved by a sales director, otherwise by any sales person, before the delivery can be triggered).

 The figure :ref:`fig-sflow` shows the standard workflow for an order.
-You can show it from the GTK client starting with :menuselection:`Sales --> Sales --> Sales Orders`.
-Select an order, then go to the top menu :menuselection:`Plugins --> Execute a plugin --> Print Workflow` to show the workflow below.
+You can show it from the Debug Mode by clicking `Print Workflow`.
+Select an order, then Print Workflow to show the workflow below.

-In the web client, you can reach a workflow from the associated cross-company process (the process itself is reached by going to the sales document and then clicking the :guilabel:`Corporate Intelligence` button above it).
 The chapter :ref:`ch-process` provides all of the information needed to create and modify technical workflows and cross-company processes.

 .. _fig-sflow:

 .. figure::  images/sales_workflow.png
-   :scale: 65
+   :scale: 55
    :align: center

    *Workflow for order SO005*